10 Best Hotels Near Union Station Toronto for First-Time Visitors

 ✓ Real Sports Bar downstairs (200+ TVs & massive beer selection)

-Having been in this area after a Jays or Leafs game, the area can get quite loud and lively after events (especially during playoffs).
+Having been in this area after a Jays or Leafs game, the area can get loud and lively after events (especially during playoffs).
 If you prefer a quieter stay, request a higher-floor room away from the arena-facing side.

 5. The Omni King Edward Hotel